 AMBER: The average caseload in the Children in Care (CIC) Teams is 17.0 cases, which is above target of no more than 15 children/young people.
 This is an increase compared to the previous six months and is a result of an 8% increase in the number of Children in Care between April and December 2022 and a reduction in the number of permanent qualified social workers employed by KCC - 86 FTE in December 2022 compared to 90 FTE in April 2022.
-A comprehensive set of measures to improve the recruitment and retention of social workers in place, aimed at reducing the average caseloads for all teams.
+A comprehensive set of measures to improve the recruitment and retention of social workers is in place, aimed at reducing the average caseloads for all teams.

-The percentage re-referrals to Children's Social Work Services within 12 months of a previous referral was 21.1% for December 2022, achieving the Target of below 25.0%.
-This performance compares to the latest published England average of 21.5%, 20.4% for Kent's Statistical Neighbours and 25.9% for the South East (all comparative rates are 100.01/22 performance).
+GREACE The percentage re-referrals to Children's Social Work Services within 12 months of a previous referral was 21.1% for December 2022, achieving the Target of below 25.0%.
+This performance compares to the latest published England average of 21.5%, 20.4% for Kent's Statistical Neighbours and 25.9% for the South East (all comparative rates are 10021/22 performance).

-GREEN: The percentage of Children in Care in same placement for the last two years (for those in care for two and a half years or more) is 74.8% and above the Target of 70.0%.
-Kent's performance remains above the latest published average for Kent's Statistical Neighbours of 72.1%, the average for the South East of 68.0% and the England average of 71.6% (comparative data is for 2021/22).
+GREE: The percentage of Children in Care in same placement for the last two years (for those in care for two and a half years or more) is 74.8% and above the Target of 70.0%.
+Kent's performance remains above the latest published average for Kent's Statistical Neighbours of 72.1%, the average for the South East of 68.0% and the England average of 71.0% (comparative data is for 2021/22).

 GREEN: The average number of days between becoming a child in care and moving in with an adoptive family is 364 days, within the nationally set target of less than 426 days.
-The average number of days has started to reduce, improving performance against this measure.
-This compares to the latest published England average of 367 days, the average of 367 days, the average of 367 days, the average of 364 for local authorities in the South East Region (data is for 2021/22).
+The average number of days had been increasing as a result of delays to court hearings but in recent months the average number of days has started to reduce, improving performance against this measure.
+This compares to the latest published England average of 367 days, the average of 333 days for Kent's Statistical Neighbours and an average of 364 for local authorities in the South East Region (data is for 2021/22).